DELETE vs TRUNCATE in MySQL: Key Differences with Examples

 DELETE FROM EMPLOYEES WHERE EMP_ID = 200;

 The database keeps a log of the changes in the database in the transaction log for the DELETE statement.
-So, when you delete data using the DELETE statement, we can restore the deleted data.
+So, when you delete data using the DELETE statement, you can restore the deleted data.

 What does TRUNCATE do?